nicolas-t/petit-tonnerre/readme.md

 ## Configuration
 open `petit-tonnerre.js`,
-update `myPosition` with your poition's latitude and longitude.
+update `myPosition` with your position's latitude and longitude.

 ## Usage
 run `node petit-tonnerre.js` from the `petit-tonnerre` folder.